Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 ### On your local host

-- Add an host profile to your local `.ssh/config`
+- Add a host profile to your local `.ssh/config`
    ```console
    Host devcontainers
        HostName <private_ip>